Active Volcanoes of Our Solar System

 Volcanoes Are Not Confined to Earth

 Evidence of past volcanic activity has been found on most planets in our solar system and on many of their moons.
-Here are a few examples: our own moon has vast areas covered with ancient lava flows.
+Our own moon has vast areas covered with ancient lava flows.
 Mars has Olympus Mons and Tharsis Rise, the largest volcanic features in our solar system.
-The surface of Venus is covered with igneous rocks and hundreds of volcanic features have been mapped on the surface of Venus.
+The surface of Venus is covered with igneous rocks and hundreds of volcanic features.

-The examples listed above and most volcanic features discovered within our solar system formed millions of years ago - when our solar system was younger and the planets and moons had much higher internal temperatures.
+Most of the volcanic features discovered within our solar system formed millions of years ago - when our solar system was younger and the planets and moons had much higher internal temperatures.
 Geologically recent volcanic activity is not as widespread.

 What is an Active Volcano?

 The term "active volcano" is used mainly in reference to Earth's volcanoes.
 Active volcanoes are ones that are currently erupting or that have erupted at some time in human history.

 This definition works fairly well for volcanoes on Earth because we can observe some of them easily - but many are located in remote areas where small eruptions could go unnoticed, or below remote parts of the oceans where even large eruptions might not be detected.

 Beyond Earth, our abilities to detect volcanic eruptions did not begin until the invention of powerful telescopes and made a great leap when space vehicles were able to carry telescopes and other sensing devices close to other planets and their moons.

 Today a number of telescopes are available to detect these eruptions - if they are large enough and facing in the proper direction.
 However, small eruptions might not be noticed because there are not enough telescopes to watch all areas of the solar system where volcanic activity might occur.